About Teaching in Thailand

 The Visa Process for Teachers in Thailand

-If you think there is some magical “teaching English in Thailand visa” that allows you to start working legally then you’re in a for a surprise – the visa is only part of the requirements and comes at the very end of the process.
-In order to teach legally in Thailand, you will need to engage in a process that can last 2 months and require the submission of stacks of paperwork.
-Thankfully, it’s likely that your schools has done it before so make sure to lean on them when the time come because navigating the visa process yourself can be confusing at best.
+If you think there is some magical “teaching English in Thailand visa” that allows you to start working legally then you’re in a for a surprise – the visa is only the first step towards legal employment.
+Thankfully, it’s likely that your school has done it before so be sure to lean on them when the time come because navigating the visa process yourself can be confusing at best.

 What You Need for a Teacher’s Visa in Thailand